Documentation

 Once your AD FS services are up and running, the second step is to configure the SSO partnership between your AD FS service and the external cloud resource, in this case Cisco ASA.
 Learn more about configuring Cisco ASA SSO with AD FS at the Cisco Support site.

 After you have successfully configured and tested AD FS SSO login to Cisco ASA using your AD domain credentials, you can then install the Duo AD FS integration.
-AD FS protection is included with Duo's paid plans.
+AD FS protection is included with Duo Essentials, Duo Advantage, and Duo Premier plans.

 With the Duo integration for AD FS installed, users pass primary authentication to the AD FS service as usual.
 Once primary authentication succeeds, users are forwarded to the Duo service for secondary authentication.
 After approving logon using one of Duo's authentication methods, the user is fully logged in to Cisco ASA.